 Clean plastic surfaces either with WD-40 or a paste made with bicarbonate soda and water as follows:

-Clean the plastic surface then rinse it with clean water.
+- Clean the plastic surface, then rinse it with clean water.

 Avoid using abrasive and corrosive chemicals when cleaning plastic surfaces.

-How to Clean Shower Caddy
+How to Clean a Shower Caddy

 Clean your shower caddy as follows:

-- Wash your shower caddy with soap, a sponge and water then rinse with clean water.
+- Wash your shower caddy with soap, a sponge, and water, then rinse with clean water.

 - Let it dry before putting back the items it had.

-The shower caddy stores your soaps, shampoos, shaving machines and other items.
-It quickly gets dirty from the items it stores, steam and dust.
+The shower caddy stores your soaps, shampoos, shaving machines, and other items.
+It quickly gets dirty from the items it stores, steam, and dust.

 How often should you clean the shower stall?